Health Physiology / Healthcare Science - BSc (Hons)

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 The A Level requirement for this course grades BBC to include a grade B from one of the following: Maths, Physics, Chemistry, Biology, Double Award Applied Science, Double Award Life & Health Sciences or Double Award Health & Social Care.
 Applicants can satisfy the requirement for the A level grade C (or equivalent) by substituting a combination of alternative qualifications recognised by the University.

-Overall BTEC award profile DDM (to include a unit profile of 8 distinctions) in a relevant science based BTEC.
+Overall BTEC Level 3 QCF Extended Diploma with profile DDM (to include a unit profile of 8 distinctions) in a relevant science based BTEC.
 Applicants must also meet the GCSE science requirements for the course.

 Irish Leaving Certificate

 Overall Irish Leaving Certificate profile H3,H3,H3,H3,H4 to include Highers in the following: English, Maths and at least two from Chemistry, Physics and Biology.

 The Scottish Highers requirement for this course is grades BBCCC to include two subjects, one of which must be a grade B, from the following maths, physics, chemistry, biology, double award health and social care, double award life and health sciences, double award applied science.

 The Scottish Advanced Highers requirement for this course is grades CCD including at least one subject grade C from the following maths, physics, chemistry, biology, double award health and social care, double award life and health sciences, double award applied science.

 Overall Access profile pass with an overall mark of 63%, including two modules at level 3 from the following: mathematics, physics, biology or chemistry.
 NICATS maths (25 credits) or maths 1 & 2 or GCSE grade C Maths.
 (This may be subject to change).